shintaronakamura28/Regression-Project/README.md

 We're using the following tools:

-- **Python**: Our main programming language.
+- **Python**: Main programming language.
 - **Jupyter Notebooks**: For interactive data exploration and modeling.
 - **Pandas**: For data manipulation and analysis.
 - **Scikit-Learn**: For building and evaluating models.

-## 🤓 Meet the Data
+## The Data

 The fish dataset includes various features like species, weight, length, and more.
-We'll use these features to predict different characteristics of the fish. 🐠
+We'll use these features to predict different characteristics of the fish.

 ## 📊 Our Approach